 Life Sciences Data Services Librarian

-IDEALS (Illinois Digital Environment for Access to Learning and Scholarship) collects, desseminates and provides persistent and reliable access to the research and scholarship of faculty, staff, and students at the University of Illinois at Urbana-Champaign.
+IDEALS (Illinois Digital Environment for Access to Learning and Scholarship) collects, disseminates and provides persistent and reliable access to the research and scholarship of faculty, staff, and students at the University of Illinois at Urbana-Champaign.
 The About IDEALS wiki provides helpful information about how to contribute materials and about policies and guidelines for IDEALS, but here are some quick links to relevant pages:

 Databib is a tool to help identify and locate online repositories of research data.
 Issues in Science and Technology Librarianship published Kirlew's "Life Science Data Repositories in the Publications of Scientists and Librarians," which highlights 21 life sciences data repositories.
 Dryad and NCBI are examples of disciplinary repositories.

 NCBI is a portal to numerous popular and well-established data repositories and tools for biotechnology research, such as GenBank (the NIH genetic sequence database).
 The site includes a How To: Submit data to NCBI page.